CSCfi/csc-user-guide/docs/data/sensitive-data/accessing-sd-services.md

 You can browse through the main topics of the manual using the navigation bar on the left side of this page or the search function.

-## Processing sensitive research data with SD Connect and SD Desktop
+## Processing sensitive research data

 To access CSC's services for sensitive research data processing: